 - When power steering fluid is being added, use only clean fluid, and be careful not to allow any dirt into the tank.
-And never use different brands together. - Avoid spilling fluid when adding it in the tank. - Be careful not to spill power steering fluid when adding it.
-If power steering fluid touches the exhaust pipe, it may cause a bad smell, smoke, and/or a fire.
-If power steering fluid gets on the exhaust pipe, be sure to wipe it off.
+And never use different brands together. - Avoid spilling fluid when adding it in the tank.

 ■ Recommended fluid

 "Dexron III" Type Automatic Transmission Fluid